 I feel the earth move under my feet (2019)

-Installation views at Incinerator Gallery, Melbourne (2019).
-Mixed media sculptural and audio installation: Pine, MDF, basalt rocks, besser blocks, bricks, cotton, acrylic paint, adhesives, mirrors, speakers, speaker wire and 40-minute soundscape (in collaboration with Edwina Stevens).
+Mixed media sculptural and audio installation in collaboration with Edwina Stevens: Pine, MDF, basalt rocks, besser blocks, bricks, cotton, acrylic paint, adhesives, mirrors, speakers, speaker wire and 40-minute soundscape.
 Dimensions variable.
-Photos: Matthew Stanton.

 ‘I feel the earth move under my feet’ is a sculptural and audio response to research undertaken at Melbourne’s Living Museum of the West in Maribyrnong.
 The work investigates 3 intersecting narratives of time, place and volatility specific to the site; its ancient volcanic landscape, its industrial history of women working in explosives factories and the material disintegration of its archived oral histories in the present museum and visitor centre.
 Through sampling archives, sounds and objects collected and inspired by the site, the installation reconstructs an alternate audio and sculptural narrative that shifts between past and present.
 Developed in collaboration with sound artist Edwina Stevens, the installation’s soundscape resurrects some of the hidden histories and voices of Melbourne’s West to speak through the material fragments of its contemporary context.